 “Do not be embarrassed by your mistakes.
 Nothing can teach us better than an understanding of our mistakes.
 This is one of the most effective forms of self-education.”

 Thomas Carlyle, 19th Century Philosopher

-Some people seem to have a natural gift for dealing with mistakes.
-No matter what happens, they bounce back quickly, ready to move on to whatever comes next in life.
-For others, recovering from mistakes can be a real struggle; they're incredibly hard on themselves when they mess up even slightly.
-This, in turn, often leads to a downward spiral that can be hard to get out of.
+Some people seem to have a natural gift for dealing with mistakes and setbacks in life.
+No matter what happens, they bounce back quickly, eager to move on to whatever comes next.
+For others, recovering from mistakes is a struggle.
+They come down hard on themselves when they mess up even slightly, often leading to a downward spiral that can be hard to get out of.

-If you have a tendency to view your mistakes with shame or embarrassment, shifting your mindset and reframing things as a learning opportunity can be one of the most empowering things you do for yourself.
+If you tend to view your mistakes with shame or embarrassment, it's time to shift your mindset.
+Reframing these events as a learning opportunity is one of the most empowering things you do for yourself.

-When we allow ourselves to learn from our mistakes, it becomes much easier to get back on our feet, since our focus shifts from the mistake itself to what it is we're learning.
-As a result, we don't just move on emptyhanded, we take something valuable with us.
-We grow.
-We mature.
-We deepen our understanding.
-We gain insight and greater awareness.
-In short, we empower ourselves as we allow ourselves to be changed for the better.
-That's hardly something to be embarrassed by; that's something to celebrate!
+When you acknowledge and accept your mistakes, you have an opportunity to learn from them.
+This makes it much easier to get back on your feet, since your focus shifts from the mistake itself to extracting whatever you can from the experience.
+As a result, you don't just move on empty-handed, you take something valuable with you.
+You grow.
+You mature.
+You deepen your understanding.
+You gain insight and greater awareness.

-Reflect on your own personality and tendencies.
+Take some time to reflect on your own personality and tendencies.
 How do you usually react when you make a mistake in life?
-Do you recover quickly?
-Or are you more inclined to feel embarrassed by your mistakes and struggle with feelings of shame?

 Tips for achieving optimal wellness, inside and out.